 Under this condition, the accelerated motion of the charge gives rise to electromagnetic waves that propagate with a speed c and impart a force on another charge.
 Time-dependent magnetic and electric fields are associated with the transport of energy.

-The electric field is independent of the test charge and is a characteristic for a system of charge.
+The electric field is independent of the test charge and is a characteristic of a system of a charge.
 The interaction between charges is electromagnetic in nature.

 Stay tuned to BYJU’S to learn more physics concepts with the help of interactive video lessons.